MCoffey1129/Pygame/README.md

 higher score than the 5 random scores I got when playing the game.

 For anyone interested please feel free to take my code and create your own game.
-The code is quite heavily commented but I am happy to answer any questions anyone may have.
+The code is quite heavily commented but I am happy to answer any questions you may have.
 Please note it would not have been possible to create the game without the following excellent website -  http://programarcadegames.com/index.php?lang=en.